frederic-perez/AmE-dictionary/data/dictionary.md

 __noose<sup>1</sup>__ _n_ :six::hammer: (nooses)
 __noose<sup>2</sup>__ _v_
 __NorCal__ _n_ _US informal_ Northern California.
-__normalcy__ _n_ :four::dart: In the early twentieth century, President Warren Harding popularized the word normalcy with his slogan: “return to normalcy,” about getting back to normal life after the war.
+__normalcy__ _n_ :five::dart: In the early twentieth century, President Warren Harding popularized the word normalcy with his slogan: “return to normalcy,” about getting back to normal life after the war.
 Since then, the word has been used often instead of “normality.” _It took me months to get back to normalcy._
 __normothermic__ _adj_ (Medicine) Of or pertaining to normothermia; having a normal body temperature.
 __norovirus__
 __north of__ _phr_ More than. _Our base is Windows users worldwide, which is north of 1.2bn._ _The owners are seeking north of $20 billion for the company._